-If all accommodations in Mount Cook National Park are fully booked, then don’t worry, because you can stay in the nearby town of Twizel.
-This small town is a 45 minute drive from Mount Cook NP and has more accommodation options and facilities than Mt Cook village.
+If all accommodations in Mount Cook National Park are fully booked, then don’t worry, because you can stay in the nearest town of Twizel.
+This small town is a 45-minute drive from Mount Cook NP and has more accommodation options and facilities than Mt Cook village.
 We stayed here for a few nights to explore the different hikes at Mount Cook and were happy to have plenty of restaurant options nearby in Twizel.
 Check here all Twizel accommodations, availability and prices.

 Best tours on the South Island

-An absolute unforgettable experience in New Zealand is a helicopter flight over the highest mountain of the country.
-During this tour you will glide over Aoraki/Mount Cook and down the Tasman glacier.
-You will land in pristine snow and walk around to take in the impressive views of the snow capped mountains and glacier.
-A once in a lifetime experience!
+An absolutely unforgettable experience in New Zealand is a helicopter flight over New Zealand’s highest mountain.
+During this tour, you will glide over Aoraki/Mount Cook and down the Tasman Glacier.
+You will land in pristine snow and walk around to take in the impressive views of the snow-capped mountains and glaciers.
+A once-in-a-lifetime experience!

 Depart during a morning cruise on a smaller boat that travels outside of peak hours.
 This will give you prime viewing and more time on the water than other tours.
 You will listen to the informative commentary from the passionate skippers of Southern Discoveries and enjoy a provided picnic lunch.
 If you want to, you can include a kayak excursion and paddle Harrison Cove in a small-group.
 Limited to 8 people you will have a very intimate experience to really take in the immense scale of the bluffs and explore Milford Sound in a unique way.